 With that said, if that is the case, picking up the phone and calling the person directly in lieu of an email is probably in order.
-To make an expedited claim with every email (Are you an Return Receipt Abuser too?) dilutes the urgency of your future requests — you have heard about the boy who cried “Wolf!”?
+To make an expedited claim with every email (Are you an Return Receipt Abuser too?) will dilute the urgency of your future requests.
+You have heard about the boy who cried “Wolf!”, right?

-For those who have to pick up the phone shortly after sending an email wondering if it was received due to a lack of reply; patience is a virtue.
+For those who have to pick up the phone shortly after sending an email due to a lack of reply wondering if it was received; patience is a virtue.
 Rather than babysit your requests, why not work on other things and then do a follow-up email the next morning?

 Now that we have all the above on the table, keep in mind that in business “the early bird gets the worm.”
-Those who respond promptly and professionally will make a positive impression and show those who email them how easy it will be to have business email conversations with you.
-Delay responding and you risk looking uninterested, unorganized and unprofessional.
+Those who respond promptly and professionally will make a positive impression and therefore better their chances of increasing their bottom line.